 5. Cat Litter

 We have all seen cat litter that claims to be flushable.
 But no matter what the box claims, do not flush it.
-Sand and clay are the two main materials in cat litter, and they are very bad for your pipes.
+Sand and clay are the two primary materials in cat litter, and they are terrible for your pipes.
 And if you use clumping cat litter, it is just going to clump up in your pipes and create terrible clogs.
 Plus, cat fecal matter tends to have toxins and parasites that just should not be in the water system.

 6. Tampons and Pads